-The roles and responsibilities of the school's leadership, including the school board, superintendent and principal or career and technical center director shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.
+The roles and responsibilities of the school's leadership, including the school board, superintendent and principal or career technical center director shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.

-All school leaders must have sufficient time to carry out their responsibilities in order to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish that, the superintendent or his or her designee must:
+All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, antidiscriminatory, and inclusive learning environment.
+To accomplish that, the superintendent or his or her their designee must:

-- a. supervise a licensed principal who shall be responsible for the day-to-day leadership of the school; - b. create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - c. create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - d. engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union; - d. e. coordinate the principal's schedule to enable him/her this person to engage in student learning, such as: - teaching a course or hosting an advisory with students;

-- 2. mentoring a group of students in developing their Personalized Learning Plans; - 3. providing support for students through support services; or - 4. other methods of student engagement as approved by the superintendent.

-e.f. provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education.

-q. minimize, as much as possible, supervision of non-teaching staff by the principal.
+- a) supervise a licensed principals and CTE directors who shall be responsible for the day-today leadership of their school or center; - b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers; - c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the SU/SD; - e) coordinate the principal's or CTE director's schedule to enable him/her this person to engage in student learning, such as: - i. teaching a course or hosting an advisory with students; - ii. mentoring a group of students in developing their Personalized Learning Plans; - iii. providing support for students through support services; or - iv. other methods of student engagement as approved by the superintendent. - f) provide teacher support and evaluation aligned with the guidelines approved by the State Board of Education; and - g) minimize, as much as possible, supervision of non-teaching staff by the principal.